ehy/swfput-wp/readme.txt

-*	The core features of the flash video player program included with SWFPut have been verified to work with the Gnash free-software browser plugin, which is good because non-free binary-only software is bad.
+*	The core features of the flash video player program included with SWFPut have been verified to work with the Gnash free-software browser plugin, which is good if you care about free/libre software users.
 (At the time of this writing, Gnash does not handle the MP4 video container format, so it is preferable that you prepare flash video in the FLV container, even using the